tranceuser/MariaDBUbuntuOptimizer/README.md

-# MariaDB installation and optimization on Ubuntu 22.04
+# MariaDB installation and optimization on Ubuntu

-This guide explains how to install and optimize MariaDB on Ubuntu 22.04 for both systems with 32GB of RAM and 64GB of RAM.
+This guide explains how to install and optimize MariaDB on Ubuntu 22.04 or newer.

 Prerequisites
 Before you begin, make sure you have the following:
-- A server running Ubuntu 22.04
+- A server running Ubuntu 22.04 or newer
 - A root user or a user with sudo privileges

 # Installing MariaDB
-To install MariaDB on Ubuntu 22.04, follow these steps:
+To install MariaDB on Ubuntu 22.04 or newer, follow these steps:

 1. Update the package list by running the following command:
 ```